 10 Easy Ways Physical Therapists Can Promote Fitness

-How to use your role of a physical therapist to help patients get active
+How to use your role as a physical therapist to help patients get active

 By Megan Krischke, contributor

-Unlike many medical providers, physical therapists have ample time to talk with patients, to learn about their lives and to educate.
+Unlike many medical providers, physical therapists have ample time to talk with patients, learn about their lives, and educate.

-This extra time gives physical therapists (PTs) the opportunity to do more than help patients heal from injuries and regain mobility--they can also help them learn to pursue wellness, achieve greater fitness and possibly avoid injuries in the future.
+This extra time allows physical therapists (PTs) to do more than help patients heal from injuries and regain mobility--they can also help them learn to pursue wellness, achieve greater fitness, and possibly avoid injuries in the future.

 And we’re not just talking about sports physical therapy.
-PTs can work with all patients to help them achieve the optimal fitness level for their level of ability.
+PTs can work with all patients to help them achieve the optimal fitness level for their ability level.

 10 ways to encourage patient fitness